Share this

 Finally, let's discuss what to do if you don't meet the H1B minimum wage standard.

-The first method: Negotiate a raise with your employer
+The first method to negotiate a raise with your employer

-If you already know your current wage standard before the H-1B online registration on March 1st, there's still time to discuss your salary level with the company.
+If you know your current wage standard before the H-1B online registration on March 1st, there's still time to discuss your salary level with the company.
 As mentioned earlier, the employer only needs to pay a salary that matches the prevailing wage standard from October 1st and ensure the actual disbursement meets the H-1B wage standard.
-If your current wage level does not meet the requirement, it's okay; you just need to negotiate with the company to raise your salary after October 1st.
-If the company clearly states that they will not increase your salary to match the prevailing wage standard after October 1st, then you should promptly look for other reliable opportunities.
+If your current wage level does not meet the requirement, it's okay; you must negotiate with the company to raise your salary after October 1st.
+If the company clearly states that it will not increase your salary to match the prevailing wage standard after October 1st, you should look for other reliable opportunities as soon as possible.

-The second method: Modify your professional job classification
+The second method to modify your professional job classification

-This method is mostly applicable to employees who can work remotely.
-If your current wage does not meet the standard in your region, you can negotiate with your employer to move to a region with a lower wage level, thus making your salary comply with the Department of Labor's requirements.
+This method is mainly applicable to employees who can work remotely.
+If your current wage does not meet the standard in your region, you can negotiate with your employer to move to an area with a lower wage level, thus making your salary comply with the Department of Labor's requirements.

 5. Final Thoughts: Navigating H1B Wage Challenges

-In summary, if your wage does not meet the minimum wage standard for H1B applicants, there is actually a lot of room for maneuver in practice.
+In summary, if your wage does not meet the minimum wage standard for H1B applicants, there is much room for maneuvering in practice.
 If an employer refuses to sponsor you because your wage does not meet the standard, it's unreasonable.
-It's essential to understand the situation in advance and actively communicate with your employer to find a solution.
+Understanding the situation is essential, and actively communicating with your employer to find a solution is essential.
 Lastly, it's worth mentioning that the H1B minimum wage standard is reasonably set based on the local cost of living and the skills required for the position.
-If your employer is even unwilling to pay you the minimum wage standard, you should rationally consider whether your basic labor rights are being exploited.
+If your employer is unwilling to pay you the minimum wage standard, you should rationally consider whether your basic labor rights are being exploited.

 That's all for today's sharing.
 See you next time!